NVIDIA/cccl/docs/overview.md

 Synchronization objects work across host and device code, and can be used to synchronize between host and device threads.
-However, there are some restrictions to be aware of; please see the [synchronization library section] for more details.
+However, there are some restrictions to be aware of; please see the [synchronization primitives section] for more details.

 ### `cuda::device::`